MGMCN/Team-GYUK/Functional_Requirement.md

 # development plan

-Please forgive me for any inconsiderate requirements.
+If you have any comments please create an [issue](https://github.com/MGMCN/Team-Gao-Yuan-Uriuriboo-KazukiSenda/issues) directly and pr.
-If you have any comments please create an issue directly and pr. thank you very much.
+Thank you very much.

 ## Server (flask+mysql)